Virgulinox/Virgulinox/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in learn more regarding this incredible world of programming
-- 🌱 I’m currently learning JScript
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on open sources projects
 - Nickname Virgulinox - my father gave me this nick